 - Develop enough language proficiency to order a meal at a Korean restaurant

-- 30-day challenge, 20 minutes of listening practise per day.
+- 30-day challenge, 20 minutes of listening practice per day.

 Make sure you have a hard copy of your goals, whether that be writing out your goals or printing off a list, and placing this somewhere you can review on a daily basis.
 Another great way to track your daily progress and stay motivated is to sign up to the smartphone app Coach.
 Coach allows you to add your custom-made daily goals to a list and you can tick them off during the day as you achieve them.